ion99/For-Reddit-App/README.md

 If the user doesn’t configure any subreddits, show the front page content by default.
 When the user adds/edits/deletes multiple subreddits as topic source, then content page should change the merge all of the contents into a single page for users to scroll/paginate through.

+You can select the subreddits that interests you.
+You can delete them.
+You can by default, by clicking on central text to get the most popular posts.

 ## Running the App: